aristoteleo/dynamo_readthedocs/docs/source/notebooks/tutorial_hsc_dynamo_megakaryocytes_appearance/tutorial_hsc_dynamo_megakaryocytes_appearance.rst

 Molecular mechanisms underlying the early appearance of the Meg lineage
 -----------------------------------------------------------------------

-In this section, we will show: - Self- activation of FLI1 - Repression of KLF1 by FLI1 - FLI1 represses KLF1 - Schematic summarizing the
+| In this section, we will show:
+- Self activation of FLI1
+- Repression of KLF1 by FLI1
+- FLI1 represses KLF1
+- Schematic summarizing the
 interactions involving FLI1 and KLF1.

 .. code:: ipython3